MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-intune.md

     :::image type="content" source="./media/apple-enterprise-sso-plug-in/ios-ipados-sso-extensions-urls-jamf.png" alt-text="Screenshot that shows the Jamf Pro portal and the SSO URLs for iOS/iPadOS devices.":::

 6. In **Custom Configuration**, you'll define other required properties.
 Jamf Pro requires that these properties are configured using an uploaded PLIST file.
-To see the full list of configurable properties, go to [Azure AD Apple SSO Extension documentation](/azure/active-directory/develop/apple-sso-plugin#manual-configuration-for-other-mdm-services).
+To see the full list of configurable properties, go to [Microsoft Entra Apple SSO Extension documentation](/azure/active-directory/develop/apple-sso-plugin#manual-configuration-for-other-mdm-services).

     The following example is a recommended PLIST file that meets the needs of most organizations: